SelfJudge: Faster Speculative Decoding via Self-Supervised Judge Verification

 Formally, given the target response ${y}$ and the mismatched index $i$, we define the following \emph{semantic preservation score} for token replacement $z_i$ as:

 where $z_i$ is the alternative token from the draft model and ${y}_{>i}$ represents the future token sequence.
 In practice, our semantic preservation score uses $N$ future tokens as opposed to using all future tokens.
 This score measures how semantically similar the replacement token is to the target model's established context.
-To be precise, when $z_i$ is semantically similar to the original token ${y}_i$, the target model will generate the same tokens in the original response after the replaced token.
-This results in a small probability difference and thus a high preservation score.
-Conversely, when $z_i$ is semantically inappropriate for the context, it receives a much lower probability than ${y}_i$, creating a large probability difference and a small preservation score, suggesting that this replacement should be rejected to maintain response quality.
+This bidirectional scoring is used solely for generating verifier training labels; during inference, the trained verifier operates on forward-pass without access to future tokens.

 As many modern LLMs have adopted autoregressive inference, directly computing the probabilities conditioned on the bidirectional context in Eqn.(\ref{eqn:semantic_preservation_score}) is not possible.
 Therefore, we propose a method of transforming the bidirectional semantic difference into computationally tractable autoregressive operations as follows: